chakrit/npm-mirror/README.md

 # CouchDb should have been started running in your terminal window.
 ```

+---

 * Runs `make setup` (in another terminal) to setup the CouchDb instance.

 ```sh
 $ make setup
 ```

+---

 * Runs `make replicate` to starts the replicating the configured npm registry to your machine.

 ```sh
 $ make replicate
 ```

+This may take a really long time as the CouchDb database is being replicated over to your machine.

+You might want to leave this running while you go work on something else.

+---

 * Gives `npm` the `--registry` flag pointing to your local CouchDb install whenever you want to install
    or publish packages to/from this repository.